Bacon's Rebellion: Trials and executions

 Executions continued for several months.
 Berkeley acknowledged executing 13 rebels.
 While his headquarters remained on the Eastern Shore, Berkeley condemned many rebels and executed five.
 Hansford pleaded that he be shot as a soldier not hanged like a dog, and protested his loyalty as he stood on the scaffold.
-Major Cheeseman died in prison, though his wife pleaded that she be hung in his place.
-Farloe produced his military commission and was told that it authorized fighting only against Indians, not the Governor, and so was also executed, as were Carver, Wilford, and John Johnson.
+Major Cheeseman died in prison, though his wife pleaded that she be hanged in his place.
+Farloe produced his military commission and was told that it authorized fighting only against Natives, not the Governor, and so was also executed, as were Carver, Wilford, and John Johnson.

 The 71-year-old governor Berkeley returned to the burned capital and his looted Green Spring home at the end of January 1677.
 His wife described their Green Spring Plantation in a letter to her cousin:

 It looked like one of those the boys pull down at Shrovetide, and was almost as much to repair as if it had been new to build, and no sign that ever there had been a fence around it...

 Thomas Young, James Wilson ("Harris" per Berkeley), Henry Page and Thomas Hall were executed on January 12, 1677.
 Then William Drummond and John Baptista (the latter not mentioned by Berkeley) were tried at Middle Plantation (Williamsburg) not far from Green Spring and executed on January 20.
 James Crewes, William Cookson and John Digbie ("Darby" being named as a former servant in Berkeley's list) were tried at Jamestown and hanged on January 24.

 However, despite receiving orders to return to England, Berkeley delayed his departure for several months, during which he presided over additional trials, apparently disregarding the clemency suggested by the royal representatives.
 Bacon's wealthy landowning followers returned their loyalty to the Virginia government after Bacon's death.
 Some former rebels of lower classes were ordered to make public apologies, and many were fined or ordered to pay court costs.
 The childless, elderly Governor's seizing property of several (but not all) rebels for the colony provoked considerable unrest and dissatisfaction.
 However, whereas in the initial trials many of the accused were denied counsel, such were present in several of the later trials.
 Berkeley in particular grew displeased with his former King's Counsel, William Sherwood for defending former rebels.
 Former customs collector Giles Bland and Anthony Arnold were executed on March 8, then John Isles and Richard Pomfrey on March 15 and John Whitson and William Scarburgh on March 16.
 Scholars differ as to the number of men executed, although roughly double the number in Berkeley's report.
 One scholar counted 25 executions another states 23 men were executed by hanging.